Employer’s Report of Occupational Injury or Illness

 WITHIN FIVE DAYS of any knowledge of a work-related injury or illness that results in lost time beyond the date of the incident or that requires medical treatment beyond simple first aid:

 Step 1.
 Have an authorized fair representative fill out the Employer’s Report of Occupational Illness or Injury, Form 5020.
-It’s helpful if you fax or email the form to CFSA to alert the claims team of an incident; however, you must also MAIL a signed copy of the 5020 to CFSA’s Workers’ Compensation administrator along with a signed copy of the Supervisor’s Report.
+It can be filled out online depending on your browser (we recommend using Chrome).
+Please fax or email the signed form to CFSA along with a signed copy of the Supervisor’s Report.
 Remember to save copies of both reports for your fair’s files.

 A completed, signed Employer’s Report must be in CFSA’s hands within five days of any knowledge of the injury or illness.